Biking to Prasat Kravan Route Overview

 Follow the path form behind the ticket check for two kilometres, at which point it will curve to the right.
 It you decide to bail on Kravan and want to head to Angkor Wat instead, visit our post about that here.
 Otherwise, follow the path as it run parallel to the road and moat surrounding the south and then the east side of Angkor Wat.

 At about 3.4 kilometres from the start of the path, the route will turn away from Angkor Wat, eastwards.
-When you reach the metal gates at about kilometre 4, the bike path will come to an end as pictured below.
-There are no signs here what to do, but worry not, follow our arrow and head towards the road.
+When you reach the metal gates at about kilometre 4, the bike path used to come to an end, but in 2023 a bridge over the river was completed and you can now easily ride over on the bike path bridge rather than needing to trek your kids onto the road.

 After a short ride along the path here, you will again see the metal gates and here you will need to cross the road and join the path that now runs along the north side of the road.
 This is the final crossing until you get to Prasat Kravan.